 Advocacy

-Homelessness Week: Houses at Parliament event
+Houses at Parliament campaign

 In Australia there are over 120,000 people experiencing homelessness on any given night.
 Homelessness Week aims to raise awareness of the impact of homelessness on Australia via national and local community events, including providing information on the importance of housing as a solution and educating communities on how they can make a difference.